sergejsha/knot/README.md

 Concise reactive state container library for Android applications.

-In you are searching for a Kotlin coroutine alternative, you might want to have a look at [comachine](https://github.com/beworker/comachine).

 # Concept

 Knot helps managing application state by reacting on events and performing asynchronous actions in a structured way.
 There are five core concepts Knot defines: `State`, `Change`, `Action`, `Reducer` and `Effect`.